-With the proviso to locate the controller as close as possible to the MOSFETs to minimize gate driver trace runs, the components related to the analog and feedback signals, current limit setting, and temperature sense are considered in the following:
+With the proviso to locate the controller as close as possible to the MOSFETs to minimize gate driver trace runs, the components related to the analog and feedback signals, current limit setting and temperature sense are considered in the following:

 - 1. Separate power and signal traces, and use a ground plane to provide noise shielding. - 2.
 Place all sensitive analog traces and components such as COMP, FB, RT, ILIM and SS/TRK away from high-voltage switching nodes such as SW, HO, LO or BST to avoid mutual coupling.
-Use an internal layer or layers as a ground plane or ground planes.
+Use internal layer(s) as ground plane(s).
 Pay particular attention to shielding the feedback (FB) trace from power traces and components.